blocs-me/blocs/README.md

 - For Fauna db I suggest creating a test database on the website dashboard, you can then run the `migrations.ts` file to migrate all of the

 ## Production

+- Be careful when pushing to 'main', branch, every deployment it automatically published
+- Currently, no CI/CD exists except for the husky git-hook that runs the jest before publishing, it would make sense to include more unit tests
+  Tip : Vercel CLI is a great way to manage Secrets and deployments to proudction

 # To Update